trailofbits/deepstate/README.md

 make install
 ```

+Other ways of getting an appropriate LLVM may also work.

-On mac OS, libFuzzer's normal output is not visible.
+On macOS, libFuzzer's normal output is not visible.
+Because libFuzzer
+does not fork to execute tests, there is no issue with fork speed on
+macOS for this kind of fuzzing.

 On any platform,
 you can see more about what DeepState under libFuzzer is doing by
-setting the `LIBFUZZER_LOUD` environment variable.
+setting the `LIBFUZZER_LOUD` environment variable, and tell libFuzzer

-Other ways of getting an appropriate LLVM may also work.
+to stop upon finding a failing test using `LIBFUZZER_EXIT_ON_FAIL`.

 ## Test case reduction